dosreislab/bppr/README.md

 Gaussian quadrature for Bayes factors in BPP is described in:

 * Rannala, B., and Z. Yang.
 2017.
 [Efficient Bayesian species tree inference under the multispecies coalescent](https://doi.org/10.1093/sysbio/syw119).
 Systematic Biology, 66: 823-842.

+Other relevant citations are given in the helpfiles of the package.